-The performance of the chief audit executive is evaluated annually by the Audit, Actuarial and Finance committee who confirms that he has the necessary skills, competence and independence.
-The committee also assesses annually whether the necessary arrangements are in place to ensure that the internal audit function is adequately resourced with the requisite skills for the effective auditing of governance, risk management and control.
+The performance of the Chief Audit Executive is evaluated annually by the Audit, Actuarial and Finance committee who confirms that he has the necessary skills, competence and independence.
+The Audit, Actuarial and Finance committee also assesses annually whether the necessary arrangements are in place to ensure that the internal audit function is adequately resourced with the requisite skills for the effective auditing of governance, risk management and internal controls.